 Additionally, we partner with leading organizations such as the Consortium for Graduate Study in Management, the Forté Foundation and Management Leadership for Tomorrow to help women, people of color and other underrepresented groups access transformational business education and develop as next-generation leaders.
 This year marks USC Marshall's 50th anniversary as a Consortium member, and we were the first school on the West Coast to join.
 Since 1968, over 700 USC Marshall students have been Consortium-affiliated.
 We also help nurture achievement through support of diverse student groups such as Black Graduate Business Leaders, the Black Business Student Association, the Graduate Asian Business Society, the Latino Business Student Association, the Latino Management & Business Association, SpectrumSC, Marshall Pride and others.
 National organizations such as the National Association of Black Accountants and the Association of Latino Professionals for America have thriving chapters at USC Marshall as well.

-The Office of Diversity, Equity, and Inclusion is led by Dr. Sharoni Little, Vice Dean and Chief Diversity, Equity and Inclusion Officer, along with Dr. Smrity Randhawa, Assistant Dean, and Tonisha Jester, Senior Associate Director.
+The Office of Diversity, Equity, and Inclusion is led by Dr. Violina Rindova, Interim Vice Dean and Dr. Sarah Townsend, Interim Assistant Vice Dean, along with Dr. Smrity Randhawa, Assistant Dean, and Tonisha Jester, Senior Associate Director.

 To be a catalyst, change agent, and strategic support for the USC Marshall School of Business in achieving, operationalizing, and sustaining its commitment to diversity, inclusion, equity, and antiracism.

 Ensuring a vibrant and welcoming educational and professional environment, where each member of the Marshall community is authentically and holistically seen, valued, affirmed, and empowered to thrive to their fullest potential.